top of page

 1. Changed the Sign-in page

-We determined the sign in page did not capture the essence of our website.
+I determined the sign in page did not capture the essence of our website.
 The blue color made it hard to see our text and the sign in page did not show our primary colors enough.
-We changed the page to be horizontal and make the text boxes rectangular to align with the rest of the elements on the page
+I changed the page to be horizontal and make the text boxes rectangular to align with the rest of the elements on the page

 Results: Our Sing-in page now aligns with our brand awareness and objectives.